 The applicant is required to provide the City disbursement schedule to all other funding sources.
-Subsequently, the City will assume that other funding sources are aware of the disbursement requirements, and that the preceding disbursement schedule will be implemented and followed, unless an "Inter-Creditor Agreement" has been finalized.
+Subsequently, the City will assume that other funding sources are aware of the

 The City will hold an amount of its funds equal to the final developer fee payment until the final project cost certification is reviewed and approved, and the final HOME Completion Report (if applicable) or tenant lease up report is reviewed and approved.